BrianLusina/jtscripts/js/StringManipulation/Readme.md

-These are a series of iterator function problems.
-Some may include lists, tuples, dictionaries, sets and the likes.
-However, the main focus here will be on the use of generotor functions, such as **yield**
+# String Manipulation

+Series of problems and solutions to String manipulation in Python.
+Of course there are dozens of other ways to solve these problems.
-Here is a breakdown of all the problems and their description.s
+Here is a breakdown of challenges and their descriptions

 ##